milkywvve/milkywvve/README.md

 ♡ · Cuds and hugs are OK!!
 Stay with me for as long as you want. <3

-♡ · Whisper to int <3 Ship int also ok!!

 <br>

 ˚₊‧꒰ა ☆ ໒꒱ ‧₊˚ <i>Some more to add:</i>